NetrisTV/ws-scrcpy/README.md

 ## Known issues

-* New versions are most likely not incompatible with previous ones.
-If you do upgrade, then manually stop `app_process` or just reboot the device.
-* The server on the Android Emulator listens on the internal interface and not available from the outside (select `proxy over adb` in interfaces list)
+* The server on the Android Emulator listens on the internal interface and not available from the outside.
+Select `proxy over adb` from the list of interfaces.
-* Tinyh264Decoder may fail to start, try to reload the page.
+* TinyH264Player may fail to start, try to reload the page.
-* MseDecoder reports too many dropped frames in quality statistics: needs further investigation.
+* MsePlayer reports too many dropped frames in quality statistics: needs further investigation.

 ## Security warning